jeffpar/pcjs.v1/disks/pc/README.md

 ---

-Typically, all the distribution disks for a single version of a piece of software are placed in a single folder, along with a **manifest.xml** file that contains *metadata* about the software, including a list of the individual disks.
-This is generally referred to as a [Software Manifest](/apps/), but when we're only interested in the disks, we may also refer to it as a Disk Manifest.
+Typically, all the distribution disks for a single version of a piece of software are placed in a single folder, along with a **manifest.xml** file containing *metadata* about the software and a list of the individual disks.
+This is generally referred to as a [Software Manifest](/apps/), but in the context of disk management, it is also known as a Disk Manifest.

 A Disk Manifest can then be added to a *[Floppy Disk Controller (FDC)](/docs/pcjs/fdc/)* configuration file, making all its disks available to any machine loading that particular configuration file.